Within GLASS: Global Impact

 United Arab Emirates: Abu Dhabi

-United Arab Emirates: Abu Dhabi ~
+United Arab Emirates: Abu Dhabi ~~

-During the Spring 2025 semester, particularly during Spring Break, I had the opportunity to participate in the Experimental Study Abroad program in Portugal.
+During my Junior Year Spring 2025 semester, particularly during Spring Break, I had the opportunity to participate in the Experimental Study Abroad program in Portugal.
 We visited organizations like Energias de Portugal and Nãm Urban Mushroom Farm, where I saw firsthand how the country approaches energy, sustainability, and resource management.
 Portugal is far ahead in renewable energy, and being there pushed me to think about how similar ideas could be implemented back home or even in developing regions that need it most.

 I also took part in the Business Consulting Challenge, which was one of my favorite parts of the experience.
 Working with a diverse team on a real problem reminded me of the kind of collaboration I love in engineering projects.
 It strengthened my strategic thinking and communication skills and taught me a lot about adapting to different perspectives, especially when working in a multicultural environment.